External Affairs Team | Equitas Health

 Gender Equity Policy Manager

-Oliver Licking (They/Them/Theirs)
+Oliver Licking (They/Them)

-Oliver has taken great pride in growing the size and scope of the program since they began leading the legal clinics in winter 2019.
-Their work is focused in community partner relationship management, attorney volunteer training, project management, and attorney partnership recruitment.
-During their time in this role, Oliver has seen the program grow at a rate of 300% increase in clients served per month, cementing this program as of significance and importance to equitable access to transition related services to the Ohio trans and gender expansive community.
+In his previous role, Oliver served as the Coordinator for the Ohio Name Change Legal Clinics, which is a program of Equitas Health and TransOhio.
+These clinics offer monthly free legal assistance to the transgender, nonbinary, and gender expansive community of Ohio in accessing their legal name changes and/or gender marker changes on identity documents.
+Oliver has taken great pride in growing the size and scope of the program since he began leading the legal clinics in 2019.
+He grew the clinics to a historic era of growth of 300% increase in clients served per year, cementing this program as of significance and importance to equitable access to transition related services to the Ohio trans and gender expansive community.
 Oliver has also served as the Legal Clinic Coordinator during the era of fast changing political landscape of Ohio with the new access for updating Ohio Birth certificates.
-Outside of their work with the Legal clinics, Oliver also serves in the Trans Business Resource Group, since before its official recognition in the agency.

 Name Change Clinic Coordinator